Excited Delirium FAQs

 A 2017 Reuters report found that excited delirium has been listed as a factor in autopsy reports, court records or other sources in at least 276 deaths that followed Taser use since 2000.
 In fact, excited delirium has been asserted as a defense in nearly all of the restraint asphyxia death cases prosecuted by Haddad & Sherwin LLP.

-Is Excited Delirium recognized by the Medical Community?
+Is Excited Delirium Recognized By the Medical Community?

 Responsible medical organizations have rejected the junk science theory of excited delirium.
 It is not recognized by the World Health Organization, the American Medical Association, American Psychological Association, or the American Psychiatric Association.
 Excited delirium has no International Classification of Diseases (ICD-9 or ICD-10) Code, which means it cannot be assigned as a diagnosis or as a cause of death for statistical purposes.
 It has never appeared in any edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), the main mental health diagnostic tool, which is in its fifth edition.
 In 2020, the Royal College of Pathologists issued guidance for the United Kingdom advising against the use of excited delirium as a cause of death and against training law enforcement about the junk science theory.
 In 2021 the American Medical Association issued a strong opinion against the legitimacy of excited delirium, and noting its racist origins and use.